AraBlocks/ara-reward-dcdn/docs/API-README.md

 <a name="DCDN+join"></a>

 ### dcdN.join() ⇒ <code>null</code>
 Joins a hyperswarm for a given AFS and replicates for a reward.
-Adds the interested details to the node's configuration.
-**Note**: this will also start the node and load the previous configuration.
+Adds the options to the node's configuration. **Note**: this will also start the node and load the previous configuration.

 **Kind**: instance method of [<code>DCDN</code>](#DCDN)
 **Access**: public